Before you begin this tutorial, make sure you've completed the Quick Start Guide

 Test Your Search

-Press the TechCrunch button to test your search.
-Try it from different company pages to see how the search dynamically changes.
+Press the Yelp button to test your search.
+Try it from different restaurant pages to see how the search dynamically changes.
 Once you're happy with the button, click Save to use this search in the future.